TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-android.md

 If the payment method is not fixed before the account hold period ends, the subscription will be cancelled.
 For further details, refer to [Account hold](https://developer.android.com/google/play/billing/subs#account-hold).

 > <span style="color:#e11d21">**Warning!)**</span> If a user recovers subscription by fixing the payment method, etc. during the account hold period, auto-renewal is resumed.
-TOAST IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
+NHN Cloud IAP notifies of the payment results regarding the renewed purchase through the purchase update listener (IapService.PurchaseUpdatedListener).
 The game or app must make sure that an unnecessary pop-up isn't exposed to the user by the purchase update listener during an important action.

 #### Ordinary subscription product (AUTO_RENEWABLE))